ComScore

 • Serves: 4

-Normally we’d advise against bringing a green veg side to a potluck, since it’s best served piping hot.
+Normally I'd advise against bringing a green veg side to a potluck, since it’s best served piping hot.
 But these green beans flip the script: They’re served chilled, so you can make them days in advance.

 thanksgiving potluck ideas: roasted beets and potatoes